lexingxie/cmLab/content/post/smallset_timelines.md

 ---
 title: "Smallset Timelines for Communicating Data Preprocessing Decisions"
-description: "Data preprocessing is messy and nuanced but full of consequential decisions, a cartoon strip can be generated for your preprocessing to help understanding and reproduction."
+description: "Data preprocessing is messy and nuanced but full of consequential decisions, a `preprocessing cartoon strip` can be generated to help illustrate these decisions."
 date: "2024-11-18"
 draft: false
 categories: